zsenarchitect/EA_Dist_Backup/Website/GITHUB_PAGES_SETUP.md

 ### Troubleshooting:
 - If site appears empty, check GitHub Pages source is set to "GitHub Actions"
 - Ensure the workflow has permissions to deploy (check repository Settings > Actions)
-- Verify all required files are in the docs/ folder
+- Verify all required files are in the root `docs/` folder (not Website/docs/)
+- Delete any duplicate `Website/docs/` folder if it exists

 ### URLs:
 - Repository: https://github.com/{GITHUB_PAGES_CONFIG['organization']}/{GITHUB_PAGES_CONFIG['repo_name']}